karl-cardenas-coding/mywhoop/docs/get-started.md

+## Next Steps

-15. You have successfully set up MyWhoop on your local machine or server.
+💪 You have successfully set up MyWhoop on your local machine or server.
 You can now use MyWhoop to interact with your Whoop data as needed.
+If you want to automate the download of your Whoop data, consider setting up MyWhoop in server mode.
+Check out the [Setup Server Mode](./get-started-server-guide.md) to learn more.

 For more information on the available commands and options, refer to the [Commands Reference](./commands_reference.md) section.